-The Philosopher's Walk is open to visitors 24/7.
+The Philosopher's Walk is open to visitors at all times.
 There are no closed days or admission fees.
 You can enjoy a stroll here at any time.

 Sakura: Early April

-In early April, the Philosopher's Walk comes to life with sakura cherry blossoms in full bloom.
-The sakura trees on both sides of the canal practically create cherry blossom tunnel.
+In early April, the Philosopher's Walk comes to life with cherry blossoms in full bloom.
+The sakura trees on both sides of the canal create a cherry blossom tunnel.
 It's a great spot to see cherry blossoms, highly recommended even by the locals.
 Be sure to bring a camera with you to capture the natural beauty and delicate blooms.

 Autumn Leaves: Mid-November to Early December

 The path is also colored in red by autumn leaves in the fall.
 The view of the bright red leaves reflecting in the water is a very popular attraction.